 Whether you need a printer for a small business, home office, or school, it’s important to choose a device that makes printing quick and easy.
 Choosing the best printer can be complex due to the wide range of features available.
-You might be wondering which features are worth investing in and which specs you should pay attention to when comparing printers.
+You might be wondering which features are worth investing in and which specs you should pay attention to when comparing printer reviews.

 Best printers at a glance

-- Best all around printer: HP OfficeJet Pro 9015
+- Best all-around printer: HP OfficeJet Pro 9015

 - Best small printer: HP Tango X

-- Best office printer: Canon Maxify MB5420
+- Best printer for small business: Canon Maxify MB5420

 - Best laser printer: Brother HL-3170CDW

 Why we picked the HP OfficeJet Pro 9015:

 HP has spent a lot of years slowly ironing out the kinks in the Office Jet line and updating the technology for the modern home or office.
 The result is the OfficeJet Pro 9015, an incredibly advanced printer that works very hard to make the printing, scanning, copying, and faxing experience — if not pleasant — then reliably manageable.
 It has a 22-page-per-minute (ppm) printing speed (B&W), automatic two-sided scanning up to 1200 dpi, a 35-page automatic document feeder, and a 25-sheet paper tray.